 Under the Sovereignty of the Triune God, the year 2020 saw a crisis of enormous magnitude and generational significance coming upon the world.
-However, whereas the narrative pushed by governments and media around the world has been that the crisis was caused by a virus, it is our belief that the real crisis has not been the virus, which numerous studies have shown to have a median Infection Fatality Rate of around 0.2%-0.26% [see notes 1 & 2], but rather by the reaction to that virus, which has been wildly disproportionate, deeply authoritarian in nature, and extremely dangerous to individuals and society on so many levels.
+However, whereas the narrative pushed by governments and media around the world has been that the crisis was caused by a virus, it is our belief that the real crisis has not been the virus, which the British Government has confirmed has an Overall Infection Mortality rate of 0.096% (that is a median Survivability Rate of 99.904%) [see footnote], but rather by the reaction to that virus, which has been wildly disproportionate, deeply authoritarian in nature, and extremely dangerous to individuals and society on so many levels.

 Amongst the many issues that have been highlighted during 2020, it has been clear that the response of much of the church in Britain has been both superficial and inadequate.
 The history books will record that in this year, church buildings were ordered to shut for a total of four months, which was the longest closure of church buildings since the Papal Interdict of 1208, which shut them for six years.
 Furthermore, they will also record that when churches were permitted to meet, a number of measures were introduced by the Government which altered aspects of worship and fellowship, but which the church accepted with little pushback.
 This included the compulsory wearing of face masks in places of worship; the mandating of congregants to be socially distanced from one another; the banning of “mingling” in the Rule of Six; guidance about how the Lord’s Supper should be administered; and guidance stating that congregational singing should not take place inside places of worship.